ktk/rdf-datacube-componentproperty/README.md

 # RDF Data Cube: ComponentProperty assembler

-This is a simple node.js-script that connects to the list of specified SPARQL endpoints and tries to collect a list of all [RDF Data Cube](https://www.w3.org/TR/vocab-data-cube/#dsd-dimensions) `qb:ComponentProperties`.
+This is a simple node.js-script that connects to each SPARQL endpoint listed in the array `endpoints` and tries to collect a list of all [RDF Data Cube](https://www.w3.org/TR/vocab-data-cube/#dsd-dimensions) `qb:ComponentProperties`.
 This is usually `qb:DimensionProperty`, `qb:AttributeProperty` and `qb:MeasureProperty`.

 ## Usage